Updated post: 29/06/2019 | June 2019

 - Check opening times of churches before you set off.
 Some only open in the morning or close for lunch.

-Number 2 of my Top 10 things to do in Jerusalem are two walks for the price of one admission ticket.
+The second of my top 17 things to do in Jerusalem are two walks for the price of one admission ticket.
 The north walk takes you from Jaffa Gate to Lion’s Gate via, New, Damascus and Herod’s gates; the south walk is from Jaffa Gate to Dung Gate via Zion Gate.
 You are not able to do a complete circuit as the section alongside Temple Mount / Haram al-Sharif is closed for security reasons.
 Peer over the Old City’s rooftops into no-go areas like the cloistered Armenian compound, and get a bird’s eye view of the Mount of Olives and Mount Zion.

 - The best views are on the stretch from Jaffa Gate to Damascus Gate